Head Coach, Men's Soccer

 Assistant Coach, Men's Soccer

-Former Yellow Jacket Grant Knight is in his third season on the men’s soccer staff as an assistant coach.
-He possesses a USSF C coaching license.
+Former Yellow Jacket Grant Knight has been part of the men’s soccer staff as an assistant coach since 2011.
+He possesses a USSF B coaching license.

-The Wellington, Ohio native played three seasons for Cedarville in 2003-04 and 2006.
+The Wellington, Ohio native played three seasons for Cedarville in 2003-04 and 2006 and was a two-time team captain.
 He appeared in 55 matches with 45 starts totaling 11 goals and 6 assists for 28 points.

 Knight was a member of the 2006 NCCAA national runner-up squad.
 He was an NCCAA Midwest Region Team selection, was tabbed NCCAA All-America honorable mention, and was an NAIA and NCCAA Scholar-Athlete.